vikstrous/tempts/README.md

 ret, err := exampleWorkflowType.Run(ctx, c, opts, param)
 // Use Execute instead of Run to not wait for completion
 ```
-This ensures that the workflow is run in the right namespace, on the right queue, with the right name, with the right parameter types and it returns the right type.
+This ensures that the workflow is run on the right queue, with the right name, with the right parameter types and it returns the right type.

 ### Run an activity to completion